 - Increases marketability to employers

-- Solid credentials in a growing industry (with projected growth of as much as 70 percent in five years)
+- Provides solid credentials in a growing industry (with projected growth of as much as 70 percent in five years)

-Cloud Academy offers a wide variety of video courses, quizzes and labs on different areas of cloud computing.
+Cloud Academy offers a wide variety of video courses, quizzes, and Hands-on Labs on different areas of cloud computing.
 Our Learning Paths help you get from where you are to where you want to go.
-The Sol Arch associate learning path is essentially your AWS certified Solutions Architect associate study guide.
+The Sol Arch associate learning path is essentially your AWS Certified Solutions Architect – Associate study guide.

 Each type of content on the Learning Path serves a different instructional purpose: